Group fairness in dynamic refugee assignment: Examples and Properties for Fairness Rules

+In this section we introduce three examples of fairness rules: the \emph{Random}, the \emph{Proportionally Optimized}, and the \emph{MaxMin} fairness rules.

-\begin{example}[Random Fairness Rule] In many host countries, the status quo of refugee resettlement assignments is effectively random \cite{bansak2018improving}.
-The random fairness rule protects groups from being worse off than this status quo benchmark, thus fulfilling the maxim of ``primum non nocere'' (``do no harm'').
-To mimic a random assignment, for each realization $\bomega\in\Omega$ and non-empty group $g \in \mathcal{G}$, we consider the fractional assignment $\tilde{z}_{t,j}^{\mathrm{random}} = \frac{s_j}{\sum_{j'\in \Sloc} s_{j'}}$ and set the minimum requirement as
+Our first example, the Random fairness rule, protects groups from being worse off than they would be in expectation under a random assignment.
+This reflects the status quo observed by \cite{bansak2018improving}, who suggest that in many host countries refugee resettlement assignments were effectively random \cite{bansak2018improving} before tools like GeoMatch were deployed (see Section \ref{sec:practical-implications}).
+Setting this benchmark as a fairness requirement ensures the ancient maxim of ``primum non nocere'' (``first, do no harm''), i.e., it ensures that the introduction of optimization is not to the detriment of any group. \begin{example}[Random Fairness Rule] To mimic a random assignment, for each realization $\bomega\in\Omega$ and non-empty group $g \in \mathcal{G}$, we consider the fractional assignment $\tilde{z}_{t,j}^{\mathrm{random}} = \frac{s_j}{\sum_{j'\in \Sloc} s_{j'}}$ and set the minimum requirement as

 \end{example}